-- 6 tablespoons cold butter or vegetable shortening, cut into small pieces
+- 6 tablespoons butter, cold, cut into small pieces (3 ounces; 85 grams)

 - Adjust oven rack to middle position.
 Preheat oven to 425 °F. In large bowl, whisk together white rice flour, sweet rice flour, potato starch, baking powder, sugar, salt, and baking soda.
 Cut butter (or shortening) into flour mixture with your fingertips or a pastry cutter until no large pieces of butter remain.
 Mixture should resemble a coarse meal.